 Kansas State University and Fort Riley, home of the US Army’s 1st Infantry Division, are the engines of our region, bringing people here from all over the world with new ideas and new energy.
 These folks become friends and neighbors to lifelong Kansans who revel in the vitality and diversity of our communities.

 While we know we have far to go, we are working on issues of inclusion and justice.
 Manhattan was the first city in Kansas to pass an ordinance guaranteeing the rights of LGBTQI+ people in housing, employment and other basic human rights, and was named the second most inclusive city in Kansas, trailing only a Kansas City suburb.
-K-State’s Black Student Union is consistently ranked number one among Big XII universities.
+K-State’s Black Student Union is consistently ranked number one among Big 12 universities.
+Black Entrepreneurs of the Flint Hills is a robust organization boasting around 150 members.
+The Manhattan Area Chamber of Commerce is putting policies and initiatives in place to support diversity, equity and inclusion.
 Our churches, synagogue and mosques collaborate to address food insecurity and other needs of our citizens.
 Come help us make progress!

 Our stable economy, active housing market and wide variety of options mean great choices for new folks coming to town.
 And a shared spirit of civic engagement means that if you want to join, volunteer, lead, march or anything in between, you will be welcome in our many civic organizations, clubs and interest groups.